william-santini/WiSSkHy/README.md

 > [!TIP]
 > **Future development**
 > A PostgreSQL version of WiSSkHy is planned, enabling a true multi-user environment with efficient concurrency management.
-> This version will follow all the FAIR principles.
+> This version will follow all the FAIR principles (Findable, Accessible, Interoperable, Reusable).

 ## Project status